 The Motor Fuel Tax (MFT) Fund is used to account for street maintenance and improvement projects financed by the City's share of state gasoline taxes.
 All projects require the advance approval of the Illinois Department of Transportation (IDOT).
 The proposed budget reflects the City's practice of allocating salaries, wages and benefits (allowable by IDOT) to MFT allocations.
-Starting in FY 2012, costs associated with snow and ice removal, including the purchase of salt, were also allocated to MFT.
+In FY 2012, costs associated with the purchase of salt, were also allocated to MFT, and starting in FY 2020 roadway improvement projects are now being allocated to MFT due to the new allocation of revenues from the Transportation Renewal Fund.